telekits/teleapi/README.md

 # TeleAPI
-> The useful library to simplify your work with Telegram Bot Api
+> The useful library to simplify your work with Telegram Bot API

 > Bot API 2.1